izzy8799/redvision-os/README.md

 Support from the developer or the community will help you solve any problems!

+# Bug Fixes
+How do I open an .sf file?
+Download the .sf file, open RedCenter, select the second option and select the file.

+KWallet and Wifi fix: https://www.dropbox.com/s/0cs3feqturrwxt0/kwallet-wifi-fix.sf?dl=1
 # Reviews
 Leominer (TG: @leominerdev) - ⭐️⭐️⭐️⭐️▪️